viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/README.md

 ## Prerequisites

-This documentation assumes you understand:
+Since this documentation covers an advanced topic in deep learning, it assumes you understand:

 * foundational concepts in machine learning and deep learning, especially: